niccokunzmann/case-of-death/README.md

 > ... your link goes here ... as the new maintained fork.
 > This is based on https://github.com/niccokunzmann/case-of-death/

 With this, the community can gather around to find a solution to their problems.
-I will be notified, too, so I can make sure you do not think I am deadd :)
+I will be notified, too, so I can make sure you do not think I am dead :) In either case, I appreciate your enthusiasm :) Hehe

 ## What does not happen